 Administrative tasks such as organizing and managing subject databases, tracking and ordering supplies, working with the IRB to oversee compliance of research protocol.

-Bachelor's degree in Psychology, Social Work or related field.
+Bachelor's degree in Psychology, Social Work or related field with 1-2 years of experience preferred.

 Interactive communication skills with ability to work with parents, infants, and toddlers.